An arch consists of two weaknesses which, leaning one against the other, makes a strength.Leonardo da Vinci

 About the Park

-Gateway Arch National Park symbolizes St. Louis’s role in the United States Westward Expansion during the nineteenth century.
+Gateway Arch National Park in Missouri symbolizes St. Louis’s role in the United States Westward Expansion during the nineteenth century.
 The park pays tribute to Thomas Jefferson for his role in opening up the American West and to the pioneers who moved across the country and shaped history.
 It is also a tribute to Dred Scott, who sued for his freedom in the Old Courthouse, which is now part of the National Park.
 St. Louis Arch was one of our favorite day trips while we raised our children in southern Indiana.

 Check out the view from below the Arch!